Rheineck–Walzenhausen mountain railway: Operation

 The route is 1.9 km in length, has a track gauge of and is electrified using a supply at 600 V DC, supplied by overhead line.
 Approximately 1.2 km of the line is equipped with the Riggenbach rack system, whist the rest of the line operates using rail adhesion.
 The height difference between the terminal stations is 272 m, and the maximum gradient is 25 %.

 The S26 service starts from its own terminus, located on platform 1 of Rheineck's main line railway station.
-For about the first 600 m the line parallels the Swiss Federal Railway's Chur–Rorschach railway, before bearing right and crossing the road on a level crossing to reach the stop at Ruderbach.
+For about the first 600 m the line parallels the Swiss Federal Railway's Chur–Rorschach railway, before bearing right and crossing two roads on a level crossing to reach the stop at Ruderbach.
 The station building here incorporates the line's single track depot, accessed via the line's only set of points.
 Here the line joins the route of its funicular predecessor, and engages rack operation.
 The remainder of the line climbs at a steep gradient in a straight line to Walzenhausen, passing first through a 315 m long tunnel, and then across a 153 m long iron bridge over the Hexenkirchlitobel ravine.
 Finally it enters the terminus through a 70 m long tunnel under the Kurhaus.

-The S26 operates one or two return journeys per hour, depending on the time of day, with a single journey time of 9 minutes.
+The S26 operates one or two return journeys per hour, depending on the time of day, with a single journey time of 6-9 minutes.
 Service is provided by the line's single four-wheeled railcar, BDeh 1/2 1.
 If this is unavailable for any reason, a substitute bus service is provided.

 A bus service links Walzenhausen with the upper station of the Rorschach–Heiden railway at Heiden, thus providing the opportunity for a round trip via both mountain railways.
 The final link between Rorschach and Rheineck can be achieved using the St. Margrethen–Rorschach line, or by ship on Lake Constance.